ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/46_Water and Wastewater Equipment/462133 Rotary Drum Screens.md

    1. Project Record Documents:
       1. Record actual locations of rotary drum screens.
 7. QUALITY ASSURANCE
-   1. Perform Work according to industry and CDPHE standards.
+   1. Perform Work according to industry and State Department of Public Health and Environment standards.
    1. Maintain 1 copy of each standard affecting Work of this Section on Site.
 8. QUALIFICATIONS
    1. Manufacturer: